nipraxis/textbook/installation_on_linux.md

 ### On Fedora

-Tested on Fedora 21 through 24.
+Tested on Fedoras 21 through 24, 34 and 35.

 Install git and Python 3: